Factbox - Countdown to Brexit breakthrough?

 CITIZENS’ RIGHTS

 Barnier is still seeking a commitment that the rights of 3 million EU citizens who stay on in Britain after Brexit will be guaranteed by the European Court of Justice, not just by British judges.
 May has said the ECJ should play no more role in Britain.
 But the issue could be vital to ensure ratification of the withdrawal treaty by the European Parliament.
-A compromise might focus on making clear that the ECJ has a role only for the existing EU residents, whose numbers will shrink over time.
+EU diplomats say a compromise may let British courts refer cases on citizens’ rights to the Luxembourg-based ECJ on a voluntary basis.

-Member states, some of which have taken a tougher line than the Brussels negotiators, are also insisting Britain make concessions on family reunion rules and social benefits.
+Irish premier Leo Varadkar said London agreed on Monday that Northern Ireland would remain in “regulatory alignment” with the EU, and hence the Irish Republic, to ensure there was no “hard border” with police and customs checks that could disrupt peace.

-The EU wants more detail on a British pledge to avoid a “hard border” at the new land frontier on the island of Ireland that might disrupt peace in Northern Ireland.
-London says the detail depends on the future trade agreement.
+However, a hostile reaction from May’s pro-Brexit and pro-London allies the Democratic Unionist Party (DUP), on whom she depends for her slim parliamentary majority, caused May to hold off agreeing the package deal with Juncker.
+The DUP and many in May’s own party fear that means separating the province from the British mainland - or forcing EU rules onto the whole of the UK.